Top of the page

-Acne is very common among teenagers.
-It usually gets better after the teenage years.
+Acne is very common among teens.
+It usually gets better after the teen years.
 Some women who never had acne growing up will have it as an adult, often right before their menstrual periods.

 To help control acne, keep your skin clean.
 Avoid skin products that clog your pores.
 Look for products that say "non-comedogenic" on the label.
 Wash your skin once or twice a day with a gentle soap or acne wash.
 Try not to scrub or pick at your pimples.
 This can make them worse and can cause scars.

 It can take time to get acne under control.
-But if you haven't had good results with non-prescription products after trying them for 3 months, see your doctor.
-A prescription gel or skin cream may be all you need.
-If you are a woman, taking certain birth control pills may help.
+But if non-prescription products haven't helped after 3 months, see your doctor.
+You may need different medicines or prescription medicines.
+The medicines may be creams or pills, and may include antibiotics or medicines derived from vitamins.
+If you are a woman, taking certain birth control pills may help control acne.

 Health Tools help you make wise health decisions or take action to improve your health.